 Riding with a peninsula mist on your face is refreshing; I love it!
 But a foggy mist, a light rain, and a torrential downpour are three quite different conditions.
 And although I know people who love donning rain gear and cycling to their soggy little heart’s content, I’m not one of them–yet anyway.

-Since I don’t want to bike in a heavy rain, I can empathize with others who hesitate to cycle because of possible weather conditions.
+Since I don’t want to bike in a heavy rain, I can empathize with others who hesitate to bike because of possible weather conditions.

 Sometimes it looks like it’s gonna rain, but it’s just one of our coastal grey-sky days!
 Other times, rain will come, especially in winter and early spring–our rainbow weather time of year.
 Monterey County weather can be unpredictable, and little micro-climates and changes throughout the day make dressing in layers usually wise.

 So, check the local forecast from the National Weather Service.
-(For a quick peek, see Charles Bell’s Twitter feed: http://www.twitter.com/charlesbell74.)
+Their Tweeter is also helpful: http://www.twitter.com/NWSBayArea.
 And unless there’s day-long rain predicted, get ready for some biking!
-The bus and other options can be a real fun-saver if rain or high wind discourage your plans to cycle.
+The bus and other options can be a real fun-saver if rain or high wind discourage your plans to bike.

 High wind?
 Besides occasional high winds, there are some coastal areas where high-wind patterns are fairly regular.
-One place cyclists often like to take the bus to is Moss Landing.
-Then, cycle on the return trip to the Monterey Peninsula, with the wind carrying you along.
+One place bicyclists from the Monterey Peninsula like to take the bus to is Moss Landing.
+Then, bike on the return trip to the peninsula, with the wind carrying you along.